esp32-uart

 How to use the Serial Port (UART) on ESP32

-The UART, or Serial Port as it is commonly known in the Arduino world, is a communication protocol that allows asynchronous transmission and reception of data between devices.
+UART, or Serial Port as it is commonly known in the Arduino world, is a communication protocol that allows asynchronous transmission and reception of data between devices.

 Unlike synchronous communications, such as SPI or I2C, UART does not require an additional clock signal.
-This makes it a flexible and widely used option in a variety of applications.
+This makes it a flexible and widely used option in a great variety of applications.

-The UART in the ESP32
+UART on the ESP32

 The ESP32 has more than one UART, depending on the model we are using.
 Specifically: